 California math: 1 vote = $500 million in road, rail work

-There are 3 comments on the KFBB story from 13 hrs ago, titled California math: 1 vote = $500 million in road, rail work.
-In it, KFBB reports that:
+There are 3 comments on the WDAM-TV Hattiesburg story from 14 hrs ago, titled California math: 1 vote = $500 million in road, rail work.
+In it, WDAM-TV Hattiesburg reports that:

 How much is one vote worth in the California state Senate?
 A half-billion dollars, if it's linked to a big tax hike to pay for overdue road repairs.
 The key vote to raise gas taxes and vehicle fees came late Thursday from Sen. Anthony Cannella, a little-known Republican and the only GOP member of the heavily Democratic Legislature to vote for the bill.